mantidproject/mantidimaging/docs/user_guide/index.rst

 #.
 Click select on the sample row and go to the directory you want to load.
 We'll be working with the "Tilt 4 pre reco" data set.
 #.
 Open one of the images with the prefix "Tomo".
 #.
-All images with the prefix "Tomo" in the same area will be loaded
+All images with the prefix "Tomo" in the same directory will be loaded

 Mantid Imaging should at this stage search the directory for all the files with prefixes like "Flat" and "Dark" and put them in the correct category.
 If this is missed or simply stored in a different location, the above steps can be repeated to find and load these.